pekempy/Breeze/README.md

 - Customise genres to your liking and categorise games *your* way
 - Filter by title or genre
 - Switch the theme to a dark theme
+- Changing primary/accent colour from settings menu

 #### Planned updates:
-- Changing primary/accent colour from settings menu (waiting for MDIX 2.6.0)
 - Built in browser to find images for each of the views and download them easier